500 Park Avenue: Interior

 The building contains 103,178 ft2 of space.
 The underside of the exterior cantilever contains a soffit that extends into the lobby's ceiling, which includes recessed spotlights.
-The lobby interior was empty aside from the columns supporting the upper floors.
-The columns are made of fireproof concrete, which is clad with steel.
-The lobby was used as a space for exhibits.
+The lobby interior is uninterrupted, except for columns supporting the upper floors; the columns are made of fireproof concrete and clad with steel.
+There are eight columns in total.
+As with SOM's earlier Lever House, the lobby was used as a space for exhibits.
 When Amsterdam-Rotterdam Bank (Amro) moved into the basement and ground through third floors in 1982, the lobby was redesigned.
 One wall was clad with white marble and red strips; another wall had black fabric and red strips; and a cantilevered stair in the middle of the lobby led up to the second floor.
 Additional retail spaces were created by subdividing the lobby.
 An office lobby was created on the west end of the ground floor, leading to four elevators at the southern end of 500 Park Tower.
 A 55-seat screening room is accessible from this lobby.

-The second through 10th floors contained offices divided in a 10-by-10-foot modular plan.
+The second through tenth floors contained offices divided in a 10-by-10-foot modular plan.
 The offices were designed in "restrained buff white with black line accents", as described by Architectural Forum.
-Luminous ceiling tiles, around the perimeter of each story, provided lighting for all the interior spaces.
+Luminous ceiling tiles, around the perimeter of each story, illuminated all the interior spaces.
 The window blinds were made of fabric and were described in contemporary accounts as part of the interior design, with their resemblance to mullions.
 Furniture was also designed specifically for the Pepsi offices.
 Originally, the interior space was flexible, with no obstructions other than the structural columns.
+The offices were furnished by SOM–designed furniture and could be separated by metal-and-glass partition walls.
 Cubicles were installed during a 1980 renovation.
 The cubicle walls were aligned with the exterior bays, and the original luminous ceilings were replaced with plaster ceilings containing lighting fixtures.
-A stairwell and a glass-partitioned hall were also installed on the 10th and 11th floors.
+A stairwell and a glass-partitioned hall were also installed on the tenth and eleventh floors.

+Abutting each window are rails that contain hidden heating and cooling equipment.
 The utilities and mechanical spaces are placed on the southern wall of each floor, with one set of men's and women's restrooms per floor, as well as air plenums.
 There are also two fire stairs, one each near the southwest and southeast corners of the structure, and three elevators, all near the southwest corner.